matm/jQuery-File-Upload-Wiki/Options.md

 ### pasteZone
 The paste target [jQuery object](http://api.jquery.com/Types/#jQuery), by the default the complete document.
-Set to null or an empty jQuery collection to disable paste support:
+Set to a jQuery collection to enable paste support:

 * Type: *jQuery Object*
-* Default: `null`
+* Default: `undefined `

 **Note:**
 Uploading files via copy&paste is currently only supported by Google Chrome.